2

 Why choose Humber River Health?

-At Humber River Health, our staff, physicians, and volunteers are lighting new ways in healthcare.
-We are proud to be recognized as a part of Greater Toronto’s Top Employers by Mediacorp Canada Inc. We support employees by providing evidence-based leadership and cultivating a culture that consistently wows with our unwavering commitment to Staff, Physician and Volunteer engagement.
-We are a member of the Toronto Academic Health Science Network (TAHSN) and are deeply involved in research and academic collaboration.
+At Humber River Health, our staff, physicians, and volunteers are delivering Tomorrow's Healthcare, Today.
+We are proud to have been recognized as a part of Greater Toronto’s Top Employers by Mediacorp Canada Inc. We support employees by providing evidence-based leadership and cultivating a culture that consistently wows with our unwavering commitment to staff, physician and volunteer engagement.
 We are dedicated to high-quality patient care and demonstrate our values of compassion, professionalism, and respect.

 Humber River Health is committed to creating an inclusive, equitable and accessible workplace that reflects the diversity of our communities.
 Guided by our strategic direction to embed equity, diversity and inclusion in everything we do – and to address systemic barriers – we foster a culture where everyone feels respected, valued and empowered to contribute.